zding52/random-repo-name/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) Find your mutual FRIENDS!!!

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+(eg.) 1.Bob 2.Sponge Bob 3.Gary (You have 3 mutual friends)

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+Input the PersonA:(user input string (eg. "Zhiyue")) Input the PersonB:(user input string (eg. "Russell")) Input the ...(input could be more than 2 people):(user input string (eg. "Jikai"))

 4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.
+Use text menus or a simple graphic user interface. simple graphic user interface: just enter the names, and it will print out our mutual friends' names.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+People.java
+Main.java

 Name each interface or class and briefly describe its function or purpose.
+Use GUI as our interface
+Main.java is where the program get input and output People is a type that stores information of each person.
 ## Edit and Submit this file and any figures referenced by this document.